 Referred to as the ‘new kid on the block', Moranbah is one of the youngest towns in Queensland.
 Moranbah was specifically created for miners and their families and though the town has grown and developed, many have remained within their ‘home town' because of its rich charm and emanating warmth.

 Today Moranbah takes pleasure in an abundance of modern facilities.
-The town’s newly refurbished centre includes an interesting water feature and new child’s play area creating a relaxing atmosphere where you can enjoy a coffee break with friends at the local bakery while entertaining the kids.
+It is often described as the hub of the Isaac Region, offering most services you will find in the bigger towns.
+The town's newly refurbished town centre includes an interesting water feature and new child's play area creating a relaxing atmosphere where you can enjoy a coffee break with friends at the local bakery while entertaining the kids.

-Things to do include tours at Peak Downs Mine, Bridled- Nailtail Wallaby Statue, musical Railway, table and chairs, 50th Anniversary mural, Federation Walk and Grosvenor Rest Area, Grosvenor Complex and Isaac River Rest Area.
+Things to do include tours at Bridled- Nailtail Wallaby Statue, musical Railway, table and chairs, 50th Anniversary mural, Federation Walk and Grosvenor Rest Area, Grosvenor Complex and Isaac River Rest Area.

 These objects are public art projects commissioned by the Queensland Arts Council in conjunction with the Queensland Music Festival.
 The objects are situated in the Town Square and are there to be used and enjoyed by visitors and general public.

 Situated in Town Square Park, the Australia Remembers Mural is a tribute to all the brave men and women who served in WWII.
 The mural was a community program generously painted in 1995 by Moranbah State High School students.

 Follow the one kilometre Federation Walk at Moranbah's entrance to the town's infamous Big Red Rhino Bucket.
 The recreation area was a four-year community project that began in 1997 and was initially a product of the Moranbah Beautification Group.
 The Big Red Bucket was purchased from Peak Downs Mine for $1 in 1999 and is the highlight of the walk.